Davis, Oklahoma: History

-By 1900, Davis had 57 businesses, two banks, 10 doctors, three dentists, and three lawyers.
+By 1900, Davis had 57 businesses, two banks, ten doctors, three dentists, and three lawyers.
 Cotton farming was a common occupation in Davis, which was in one of the best cotton producing sections in Oklahoma.

-Later, when U.S. Interstate 35 was constructed, it was built two miles to the west of Davis.

-By the year 2000 the population had grown to 2,610, and very few people worked as farmers.
+By 2000, the population had grown to 2,610, and very few people worked as farmers.
 The education, health, and social services sectors of the economy have grown, with approximately one-quarter of the population working in these areas.

 Geography

-According to the United States Census Bureau, the city has a total area of 11.0 square miles (28.5 km2), all land.
-It is located near the Lake of the Arbuckles.
-Davis is at the intersection of US-77 and SH-7.
+Davis is in central Murray County, 23 mi north of Ardmore and 19 mi south of Pauls Valley.
+It is 8 mi west of Sulphur, the Murray county seat, and 7 mi northwest of the Lake of the Arbuckles.

+The intersection of U.S. Route 77 and State Highway 7 is in the center of Davis.
+Interstate 35 passes 3 mi west of the center of town.
 SH-7 east of Davis leads onto SH-7 Spur which, at the intersection with U.S. Route 177, feeds into the western end of the Chickasaw Turnpike.

+According to the U.S. Census Bureau, the city of Davis has a total area of 9.30 sqmi, of which 0.02 sqmi, or 0.22%, are water.
+The city limits include a large area within the Arbuckle Mountains 5 mi south of the downtown area that includes Turner Falls Park.
+Another offshoot of the city limits extends west along SH-7 to include the I-35 interchange and the Treasure Valley Casino in Garvin County.
+The Washita River, a tributary of the Red River, passes a mile west of the city center.